-Tullawong State High School school staff who notice suicide warning signs in a student should seek help immediately from the school guidance officer, senior guidance officer or other appropriate staff.

-When dealing with a mental health crisis, schools call 000 when there is an imminent threat to the safety of student in the first instance, and where necessary provide first aid.
+Tullawong State High School staff who notice suicide warning signs in a student, should seek help immediately from the school Guidance Officer, Senior Guidance Officer or other appropriate staff.
+When dealing with a mental health crisis, schools call 000 when there is an imminent threat to the safety of students in the first instance, and where necessary provide first aid.
 In all other situations, Tullawong State High School staff follow suicide intervention and prevention advice by ensuring: